-All shareholders of tax-option (S) corporations that are subject to Wisconsin tax-option (S) law, whether Wisconsin residents or not, are subject to Wisconsin tax-option (S) law.
+Wisconsin's tax-option (S) corporation law applies to all share-holders of a tax-option (S) corporation that is subject to Wisconsin tax-option (S) law, whether or not the shareholders are Wisconsin residents.
 Therefore, all shareholders who meet the applicable Wisconsin filing requirements, after taking into account their pro rata shares of the corporation's gross income for Wisconsin purposes, must file Wisconsin individual income tax returns and report their pro rata shares of the tax-option (S) corporation's items of income, loss, and deduction.

-For example, persons who are residents of Wisconsin as well as those who are residents of other states are subject to Wisconsin tax-option (S) law, if they are -
+For example, residents and nonresidents of Wisconsin are subject to Wisconsin tax-option (S) law, if they are -

-• Shareholders of a tax-option (S) corporation which is organized under the laws of Wisconsin and engaged in business (1) completely in Wisconsin, (2) in and outside Wisconsin, or (3) completely outside Wisconsin.

-• Shareholders of a tax-option (S) corporation which isn't organized under the laws of Wisconsin but which is authorized to transact business in Wisconsin or is engaged in business in Wisconsin and required to file a Wisconsin franchise or income tax return.
+- Shareholders of a tax-option (S) corporation which is organized under the laws of Wisconsin and engaged in business (1) completely in Wisconsin, (2) in and outside Wisconsin, or (3) completely outside Wisconsin. - Shareholders of a tax-option (S) corporation which isn't organized under the laws of Wisconsin but which is authorized to transact business in Wisconsin or is engaged in business in Wisconsin and required to file a Wisconsin franchise or income tax return.